 This blog has a partner YouTube channel which features a small selection of tutorials posted here in a video format.
 The channel began as a labour love as editing videos has always been an old hobby of mine.
 A new video is posted at the end of every month.

-I offer WordPress web design services including optional site support and maintenance.
-So if you’re in need of a personal blog or a site for your business, I’d be happy to help you bring that vision to life as you look forward to building your web presence.
+I offer WordPress & Static web design services including support & maintenance and other services.
+If you’re in need of a blog or a site for your business or organisation, I’d be happy to help you bring that vision to life as you look into building a web presence.